How often to retaining wall

 Frequently Asked Questions

-Signs your retaining wall may need repair include cracks, leaning, bulges, or loose/missing blocks or stones.
+Signs your retaining wall needs repair include cracks, leaning, bulges, missing mortar or blocks, and erosion at the base.

 Connect with certified professionals in your area